aaronpowell/webpack-golang-wasm-async-loader/README.md

 * A `string` representing the name to register it as in JavaScript (and what you'll call it using)
 * The `func` to register as a callback
   * Note: The `func` must has a signature of `(args ...js.Value) js.Value` and you are responsible to box/unbox the JavaScript values to the appropriate Go types.
 Similarly you need to box the return type as a `js.Value`

+If you want to register a static value that's been created from Go to be available in JavaScript you can do that with `RegisterValue`, which takes a name and a `js.Value`.
+Values are converted to functions that return a Promise so they can be treated asynchronously like function invocations.

 In JavaScript a global object is registered as `__gobridge__` which the registrations happen against.